findy-network/findy-network.github.io/content/en/blog/problems-with-did/index.md

 Luckily, I found [a blog
 post](https://medium.com/decentralized-identity/the-self-sovereign-identity-stack-8a2cc95f2d45)
 which seems to be the right one, but I didn't find any follow-up work.
-However, we can use it as a reference and proof that there exists this kind of need.
+Nonetheless, we can use it as a reference and proof that there exists this kind of need.

 The following picture is from the blog post.
 As we can see, *it includes